Tribone Center for Clinical Legal Education

 "Duquesne School of Law is deeply committed to serving the community while, at the same time, giving our students hands-on skills training so that they can perform at the highest level when they enter the practice of law," said Dean Ken Gormley.
 "Our new clinic, just blocks away from the courthouses and public agencies downtown, opens up remarkable opportunities to help underserved clients and families while allowing Duquesne law students to tackle real-life legal problems that will give them unmatched experience."

-Relocated from Duquesne's Fisher Hall to a three-story building at 914 Fifth Avenue, the Tribone Center for Clinical Legal Education is more easily accessible to clients and provides much-needed services to residents of Pittsburgh and the region.
+Located in a three-story building at 914 Fifth Avenue, the Tribone Center for Clinical Legal Education is easily accessible to clients and provides much-needed services to residents of Pittsburgh and the region.
 The building features:

 - Client meeting rooms

 The Center for Clinical Legal Education is named in honor of Tom Tribone, chief executive officer Franklin Park Investments, whose gift helped fund the clinic's move to Fifth Avenue.
 Tribone, a 1985 graduate of Duquesne's School of Law and a 1981 graduate of the Donahue-Palumbo School of Business, emphasized the positive influence that the University has had on both he and his wife Michele's families.

 "Duquesne has had a significant impact on three generations of our family on both sides," said Tribone.
 "The law clinic combines education and public service in a way that was attractive to us, and when we realized the enthusiasm of everyone at Duquesne for this project, we decided to be part of it."